 Fitness balls are generally safe, although it does take some time to get used to the imbalance that is at their core.
-A main cause of injury is to operate with either an over or an under inflated ball.
+A primary cause of injury is to operate with either an over or an under the inflated ball.
 Of course, being a ball, it is possible that you will fall off.

-You should not jump straight into the heavy weight training that you have been doing on a flat bench if transferring exercises such as the Dumbbell Bench Press and Bulgarian Split Squat to an exercise ball.
+You should not jump straight into the heavyweight training that you have been doing on a flat bench if transferring exercises such as the Dumbbell Bench Press and Bulgarian Split Squat to an exercise ball.